Kerenzerberg Road Tunnel

-The Kerenzerberg Tunnel is a motorway tunnel in Switzerland, and forms part of the A3 motorway from Basel and Zurich to Sargans.
+The Kerenzerberg Tunnel is a motorway tunnel in Switzerland, and forms part of the A3 motorway from Basel and Zürich to Sargans.
 The tunnel is 5760 m long and lies south-west of Lake Walen, under the Kerenzerberg Pass.

 The Kerenzerberg Tunnel is a one-way, unidirectional tunnel.
-Traffic from Zurich to Sargans must pass through the tunnel, whilst traffic in the opposite direction runs along the shores of the Walensee through six short tunnels originally built for a railway.
+Traffic from Zürich to Sargans must pass through the tunnel, whilst traffic in the opposite direction runs along the shores of the Walensee through six short tunnels originally built for a railway.
 The railway now runs through the 4 km long Kerenzerberg Rail Tunnel, which is roughly parallel to the road tunnel.

 Transportation of dangerous goods through the Kerenzerberg tunnel is prohibited.